abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-08-29-IndiaMLHiring.md

 The code used for this entire process is present [here](https://github.com/abhisheksanghai/IndiaMLHiring-2019/blob/master/Code.R).

-1. Initially, basic exploration of dataset was done which involves looking at the imbalance in the data, univariate analysis, cross tabulation for categorical variables with m13 and distribution of continuous variables for m13.
+Basic exploration of dataset was done which involves looking at the imbalance in the data (this one is highly imbalanced data, ratio of 0:1 being 99.45:0.55), univariate analysis, cross tabulation for categorical variables with m13 (target) and distribution of continuous variables for m13.

-2. Variable Exploration and Feature Engineering -
+As part of Feature Engineering, following steps were taken -
   * Source – Use as binary dummy variables.
   * Financial Institution – Clubbed from 19 values to 6 values using response rate and frequency of categories.
 Post this, binary dummy variables were created for this.
   * Interest Rate – Used as it is.